chartpath/ramses-elasticsearch/readme.md

 2015-08-31 15:58:34 (198 KB/s) - 'gii_data.json' saved [75659]
 $ mv items.json gii_schema.json
 ```

+**Note**: you can also get the data from the UNDP site but I wanted to clean it up a little beforehand for this guide.

 Now edit the `gii_schema.json` file to describe the fields we see in the raw data.
 Look in `gii_data.json` for the field names and types.